johannayara/oss-fuzz/README.md

 ```

 ## Example of code usage
 This script will run our PoC, if `leak_mem` is given to the script, `png_get_PLTE` will be called after `png_set_PLTE` in order to print all the `num_palette` elements.
 Otherwise ASAN will be used and the script will crash.
 The output of the script is always stored in the `out.txt`file.
 The script will also clean everything it built.
 ```bash
 ./run_poc.sh [leak_mem]
 ```
+This script is meant to be run in its own folder.